 Like balance, bone density tends to decline with age.

 This loss of bone mass is called osteopenia, which can become osteoporosis if allowed to progress.

 Osteoporotic bone is very porous and weak and much more prone to fracture than healthy bone.

 Using a mini-trampoline places stress through the entire skeletal system, which will slow age-related bone loss and increase bone density, which makes rebounding an excellent exercise for older adults, especially women, who are at an increased risk of developing osteoporosis.

 #5.
 Weight loss

 Rebounding uses every muscle in your lower body and many of your upper body muscles, which means it burns a lot of calories.

 Trampoline rebounding performed in conjunction with a low-calorie diet can help you lose weight and keep it off, especially if you have a mini-trampoline at home so you can use it every day.

-Even a few minutes of this high-impact exercise is very beneficial.
+Even a few minutes of this low-impact exercise is very beneficial.

 This Mini-Trampoline Workout Burns 1,000 Calories

 #6.
 Reduces Cellulite

-Jumping on a rebounder vibrates every cell in your body, including your fat cells, which are called adipocytes.
+Jumping on a rebounder vibrates every cell in your entire body, including your fat cells, which are called adipocytes.

-This cellular vibration increases blood flow and circulation, which may help release the toxins responsible for cellulite formation.
+This cellular vibration increases blood flow and blood circulation, which may help release the toxins responsible for cellulite formation.